-To date, there have been over one million computer viruses created, but only a small percentage of them are in mass circulation.
+To date, there over one million computer viruses exist, but only a small percentage of them are in mass circulation.
 Only a few have created havoc and fiscal cost at the level of those viruses listed on this page.

 Ten of the most prolific viruses of all time

 The following are some viruses that resulted in widespread computer infections.

 Storm Worm (also called Peacomm and Nuwar)